lordskidgod/MxConsole/README.md

 ```

 ## Error Logging
 - The bot ensures robust performance with comprehensive error logging system.
-Errors messages are instantly relayed to your designated Discord channel via a webhook integration.
+Errors are instantly relayed to your designated Discord channel via a webhook.
 Configure the webhook URL in the `.env` file.

 ## Commands